Sambhav300899/Neural-Style-Transfer-TF/README.md

 # Neural-Style-Transform-TF
-Neural Style Transfer based on https://arxiv.org/abs/1508.06576 by Leon A. Gatys, Alexander S. Ecker, Matthias Bethge
+Neural Style Transfer based on https://arxiv.org/abs/1508.06576 by Leon A. Gatys, Alexander S. Ecker, Matthias Bethge.
+For an explanation of the method please read the description of the technique in the demo.ipynb notebook.

 # Setup
 ## Download the github repo